pedroramos17/MKS-Challenge/README.md

 ## Description

-A movie catalog restful API with docker, swagger, postgres and redis(cache).
+A movie catalog restful API with Docker, Swagger, Postgres, and Redis (cache).

 ## About This Project

-I'll describe below the experience in tech stack used on it.
+I'll describe below the experience in the tech stack used on it.

 - Node (more than two years)
 - Typescript (more than two years)